Poultry Farm Consumable Suppliers

 Now would be a good time to clean the biofilm from the drinker system.
 Firstly estimate the capacity of the drinker lines and drain the header tank down to this level.
 Add enough Aqua Clean to the header tank to make a 3% dilution and introduce this into the drinker system ensuring that you bleed the solution to the end of the drinking lines.
 Leave overnight and then flush the system with plenty of clean water.

 Once the surfaces inside the laying shed are thoroughly dry it is time to apply a Defra approved disinfectant.
 When selecting a terminal disinfectant ensure that it is compatible with the Lion Code standards.
 Most producers opt for a glutaraldehyde based disinfectant such as Viroshield which gives some residual effect once dry.
 Apply at low pressure via a pressure washer ideally fitted with a foaming lance.
 Cover all surfaces.

 When the shed has been cleaned, disinfected and allowed to dry.
 It is a good time to think about red mite control.
-Broadly speaking the products fall into two categories chemical action (insecticides) such as GAT Omega or physical action products such as Hemexsan or Mitex.
-Apply to all mite harbourages.
+Apply a residual insecticide such as Agrocypa.

 Don't forget that once you have disinfected your shed you will need to place footdip buckets filled with a suitable Defra approved disinfectant solution such as Virophor or FAM 30 at entrances to the shed.
 This will prevent contamination of your newly disinfected floors.

 Now that's your egg laying shed cleaned, disinfected and treated for red poultry mite and your water lines are clean the new flock of birds can be safely introduced into the shed.
 If the hens appear stressed after transportation add Solulyte to the water for 3 days to help settle them in.
 This product is also of great help during periods of heat stress.